Tutorial: Create a project template

 }

-This config file contains all of the settings for your template.
-You can see the basic settings such as name and shortName but also there's a tags/type value that's set to project.
-This designates your template as a project template.
+This config file contains all the settings for your template.
+You can see the basic settings, such as name and shortName, but there's also a tags/type value that's set to project.
+This categorizes your template as a "project" template.
 There's no restriction on the type of template you create.
 The item and project values are common names that .NET recommends so that users can easily filter the type of template they're searching for.

 The classifications item represents the tags column you see when you run dotnet new and get a list of templates.
 Users can also search based on classification tags.
-Don't confuse the tags property in the json file with the classifications tags list.
-They're two different things unfortunately named similarly.
-The full schema for the template.json file is found at the JSON Schema Store.
+Don't confuse the tags property in the template.json file with the classifications tags list.
+They're two different concepts that are unfortunately named the same.
+The full schema for the template.json file is found at the JSON Schema Store and is described at Reference for template.json.
 For more information about the template.json file, see the dotnet templating wiki.

 Now that you have a valid .template.config/template.json file, your template is ready to be installed.
 Before you install the template, make sure that you delete any extra folders and files you don't want included in your template, like the bin or obj folders.
 In your terminal, navigate to the consoleasync folder and run dotnet new install .\ to install the template located at the current folder.
 If you're using a Linux or macOS operating system, use a forward slash: dotnet new install ./.